Darcy220606/AMPcombi/README.md

 To install AMPcombi:

-First, install the dependencies of the tool ⬇ the carry on with the AMPcombi tool installation
+First, install the dependencies of the tool ⬇ then carry on with the AMPcombi tool installation
 - `python` > 3.0
 - `biopython`
 - `pandas`